Draphtx/foundry-vtt-loadout/README.md

 `Enable Add When Full` If a player has no inventory slots available on their person, and Remote Stashing is not enabled or stashes are also full, the player will have the choice to add the item to their inventory without the accompanying Loadouts configuration and token.
 If disabled, the player will simply get a message that their inventory is full and the item may not be added.

+`Show Token Nameplates` Works just like in normal Foundry - show the item's name (and count if stacked) under the token.

+`Show Stack Bar` Uses the token's 'health' bar to display the number of items in stack.

+`Stack Overlay Icon` Allows you to set an image path for an overlay that is shown over the tokens of an item stack.
+Set to empty to disable.

 ## Item Options
 `Image Path` Determines which image is used to represent the item in a Loadouts inventory.